Can You Freeze Avocados?

 Image used under Creative Commons from HarmonyRae

 After adding the juice, puree the avocados until smooth.
 It’s pretty important to do it using a food processor or a blender, so you’ll be sure the juice is distributed fairly even.
-Now the only thing you need to do is to transfer the mush into an airtight container (make sure you leave some headspace), close it tightly, label it and put into the freezer.
+Now the only thing you need to do is to transfer the mush into an airtight container.
+Make sure you leave some headspace.
+Close it tightly, label it and put into the freezer.
 It’s recommended not to freeze it for more than half a year so it’ll remain at its best quality.

-This way is quite similar to the recommended way.
+This way is similar to the recommended way.
 Once the avocados and the juice are pureed, pour the mush into an ice-cube tray and put it into the freezer.
-Once frozen, take the tray out of the freezer and transfer the cubes into a freezer bag.
+Once frozen, take the tray out and transfer the cubes into a freezer bag.
 This way you’ll be able to easily thaw only a small amount of avocado.
 It’s probably the best way to freeze it if you need avocado to prepare meals for a child.

 Once you’ve washed the avocados, peel them and cut each one in half or slice into chunks, depending on your needs.
 Now spray them with lime or lemon juice.
 If you’ll omit this step, chances are avocados will turn brown due to freezing.
 If you plan to use them in a smoothie or guacamole, I believe it doesn’t really matter if they’re brown or not, so you can omit this step if that’s the case.